ArikSquad/AnimVanish/readme.md

 </div>

+# YOU NEED PAPER TO RUN THIS PLUGIN

 ## Overview
 Animvanish makes your vanishing look great with a large library of pre-made effects for vanishing.
 You can use AnimVanish to vanish in front of your server community and make it look fantastic.